EPA Cleanups: GE-Pittsfield/Housatonic River Site

 In 2008, EPA finalized an Interim Post-Removal Site Control (PRSC) Plan.
 In early 2008, GE assumed responsibility for performing the post-removal site control activities (e.g., inspections, monitoring and maintenance activities) pursuant to the Interim PRSC Plan.

-EPA anticipates issuing the Final 1½ Mile Reach Completion Report and a Final Post-Removal Site Control Plan in 2011.
+EPA issued the Final 1½ Mile Reach Completion Report and a Final Post-Removal Site Control Plan in 2011.
+GE is currently performing all required Post-Removal Site Control Activities, including inspection, monitoring and maintenance activities.

 The cost of the 1½ Mile Reach cleanup, excluding indirect overhead-type costs and post-removal site control costs, is estimated at $84,000,000.